richardtape/block-visibility-date-and-time/readme.txt

 1. Showing the content visibility date and time controls in the content editor sidebar

 == Changelog ==

+= 0.1.2 =
+* Added indicator to show when Date/Time rules are present for a block to make it easier to see when a block has rules.
+* WP 5.8.0 compatibility.

 = 0.1.1 =
 * Updated tags to make addons more finadable from the core plugin.